It’s finally here!

-Frogs and Bunnies (Preschool & Kindergarten) – This halaqa is uniquely designed for girls ages 4-5.
-Activities include Qur’an recitation, nasheeds, stories, crafts, games, and activities.
-The girls will venture into the unique story world of two friends, frog and bunny, who are very different, yet best of friends.
-The girls will learn about the fun times that these two friends share together as they learn from each other, learn about Allah, and the qualities of cleanliness, sharing, telling the truth, respecting their parents, helping others and so much more.
+Frogs and Bunnies (pk and kg) – Uniquely designed for girls ages 4-5.
+Activities include Quran recitation, nasheeds, stories, crafts, games, and activities.
+The girls will venture into the unique story world of two friends, a frog and a bunny, who are very different yet best of friends.
+The girls will learn about the fun times these two friends share as they learn from each other about Allah and the qualities of cleanliness, sharing, telling the truth, respecting their parents, helping others, and so much more.

-Rainbows (1st – 3rd grade) – The goal of the Rainbows program is to give the girls a sense of identity and feeling of belonging.
-The girls learn a love and proper adab of the Quran as they continue their journey in memorizing.
-The skill building portion includes 7 parts, like 7 colors of a rainbow: thikr, quran, rainbow talk, stories of the prophets, characteristics of the prophet, songs and a craft activity.
+Rainbows (1st – 3rd grade) – The Rainbows program aims to give the girls a sense of identity and a feeling of belonging.
+The girls learn to love and proper adab of the Quran as they continue their journey in memorizing.
+The skill-building portion includes seven parts, like the seven colors of a rainbow: thikr, Quran, rainbow talk, stories of the prophets, characteristics of the prophet, songs, and a craft activity.
 Rainbow topics include – proper manners, sharing, modesty, friendship, loving our parents, etc.

 Busy Bees (4th – 5th grade) – Busy Bees is a mentorship program designed to develop confident young Muslimahs who love Islam and have a stronger connection with the Quran.
-It places a heavy focus on developing interpersonal and social skills through fun and practical skill building activities that encourage them to embody the qualities of an excellent Muslimah.
-The program is centered around a bee hive which is shaped like a hexagon – hardworking, skilled, offer healing, clean and neat, important to the world, having excellent adab.
+It places a heavy focus on developing interpersonal and social skills through fun and practical skill-building activities that encourage them to embody the qualities of an excellent Muslimah.
+The program is centered around a bee hive shaped like a hexagon – hardworking, skilled, offering to heal, clean and neat, essential to the world, and having excellent adab.

 Rosebuds (6th – 8th grade) – Rosebuds is a program for tween girls in grades 6th-8th.
-Is is a safe space where they can form a sense of belonging, create positive relationships, strengthen their self-esteem, learn important life skills, have clean fun and most importantly, create a healthy support group made up of their own peers that they can fall back on as they navigate through life, all the while growing closer to Allah SWT week after week, halaqa after halaqa.
+It is a safe space where they can form a sense of belonging, create positive relationships, strengthen their self-esteem, learn essential life skills, have clean fun, and most importantly, create a healthy support group made up of their peers that they can fall back on as they navigate through life, all the while growing closer to Allah SWT week after week, halaqa after halaqa.

-Birds of Paradise (9th-12th grade) – Birds of Paradise is a place where girls can learn, grow in their deen and build lasting support circles.
-It provides a safe sounding board for young Muslim women to receive guidance, based on sound Islamic knowledge, as they navigate these exciting yet often challenging years in their lives.
-It is filled with du’a, the acquirement of Islamic knowledge and positive peer pressure.
+Birds of Paradise (9th-12th grade) – Birds of Paradise is where girls can learn, grow in their deen, and build lasting support circles.
+It provides a safe sounding board for young Muslim women to receive guidance based on sound Islamic knowledge as they navigate these exciting yet often challenging years in their lives.
+It is filled with du’a, acquiring Islamic learning, and positive peer pressure.